 Article 1 Subject matter and scope

 This methodology has been developed in accordance with Article 5 of the RP Regulation.
 The Appendices constitute an integral part of this methodology and shall be read together with its provisions.
-This methodology shall establish the process for identification of the most relevant regional electricity crisis scenarios.Article 2 Definitions and interpretation
+This methodology shall establish the process for identification of the most relevant regional electricity crisis scenarios and provides guidance and defines roles and responsibilities of all concerned entities.

+Article 2 Definitions and interpretation

 For the purpose of this document, the definitions in Article 2 of the RP Regulation shall apply.